google-research/kauldron/docs/intro.md

 At the core of Kauldron is the config system.
 Each user compose their experiment in their `config.py` by choosing which sub-modules to use.
-The root of the config is the `kd.train.Config` trainer object which defines which model, dataset, metrics,... to use.
+The root of the config is the `kd.train.Trainer` trainer object which defines which model, dataset, metrics,... to use.

 The config objects looks like standard Python call (which allow auto-complete /